tweaselORG/appstraction/README.md

 # or `npm i appstraction`
 ```

-For full capabilities, you also need to install [frida-tools](https://frida.re/docs/installation/) and [objection](https://github.com/sensepost/objection).
-You can get the paths to the binaries after installation using `whereis frida-ps`.
+Additionally, you will need to [prepare the target device/emulator](#device-preparation) and install a few dependencies on the host machine.

+### Host dependencies for Android

-For Android, you also need the [Android command line tools](https://developer.android.com/studio/command-line/) installed (the best way to do this is to install [Android Studio](https://developer.android.com/studio)) and included in the `PATH` of the shell in which you are running appstraction, e.g. by including something like this in you `.zshrc`/`.bashrc`:
+For Android, you need the [Android command line tools](https://developer.android.com/studio/command-line/) (can also be installed through [Android Studio](https://developer.android.com/studio)).
+Note that these need to be included in your `PATH`, e.g. by including something like this in your `.zshrc`/`.bashrc`:

 ```sh
 # Android SDK
 export ANDROID_HOME="$HOME/Android/Sdk"
 export PATH="$PATH:$ANDROID_HOME/platform-tools:$ANDROID_HOME/build-tools/33.0.0:$ANDROID_HOME/cmdline-tools/latest/bin/:$ANDROID_HOME/emulator"
 ```

+For the `frida` capability, you need to install [`frida-tools`](https://frida.re/docs/installation/).

+For the `certificate-pinning-bypass` capability, you need to install [`objection`](https://github.com/sensepost/objection) in addition to `frida-tools`.

+### Host dependencies for iOS

+For iOS, you need [`libimobiledevice`](https://libimobiledevice.org/).
+The distribution packages are fine, you don't need to build from source.

+For the `frida` capability, you need to install [`frida-tools`](https://frida.re/docs/installation/).

+For the `ssh` capability, you need to install [`sshpass`](https://sourceforge.net/projects/sshpass).

 ## Supported targets